 Let’s design Christmas and New Year visuals for Instagram stories.
-We’ll use Lunacy, a 100% free design app with built-in graphics, and Woolly illustrations by Icons8.
+We’ll use Lunacy, and Woolly illustrations by Icons8.

 We’ll create an ad for a Christmas market:

 Create an artboard.
 I used the Instagram Story option from the list of presets in the right panel.